Venice, FL

 Home MenuState Legislative Priorities

 The City of Venice Utilities Department has received state-level awards for its initiatives in conserving water.
 In 2013, an upgraded reverse-osmosis membrane was installed at the water plant designed to increase the usable percentage of the raw water intake to 50%.
-The next efficiency step in systematic improvements in the reverse-osmosis process will include additional membranes to increase the volumetric water output while maintaining the same high-water quality.
+The next efficiency step in systematic improvements in the reverse-osmosis process will include additional membranes to increase the volumetric water output, providing for critical drinking water demands citywide and preparing for additional population growth in the area.
 The new feature will increase potable water production by 10%, or 500,000 gallons per day.
 The membrane process is highly efficient and will result in an environmental benefit by reducing both the groundwater usage and the waste discharge rate.
-The enhanced membrane installation is projected to cost $750,000.
-The City of Venice is requesting legislative support in the amount of $375,000.
+The enhanced membrane installation is projected to cost $2,000,000.
+The City of Venice is respectfully requesting legislative support in the amount of $750,000.

 Transportation Funding